- Millennials who need people around them as they work with their headphones on and are too lazy to walk to a cafe.

 - The shower sparkles, as in literally there are stars when the lights are dimmed.

-- French skincare products available free in room and downstairs in the spa.
+- French skincare products are available free in the room and downstairs in the spa- oooh lala!

 - Free smartphone with unlimited 4G internet so you don’t get lost after drinking too much champagne at Le Closerie de Lilas